balvig/motion-hybrid/README.md

 ### Basic navigation

+#### Links

+All

+#### Modals

+Links with anchor `#modal` will be open in a modal window:

+Links within a modal linking to the page that created the modal will automatically close the modal:

+#### Inline

+Links with anchor `#self` will open the new url within the current view without pushing a new view on to the stack:

+#### POST/PATCH/DELETE

+Any non-GET requests (forms etc) will display the result within the current view, and automatically refresh all other views so that all pages are up to date when changing something

 ### Bridge

 The bridge is a small javascript connection between the web app and native app that allows you to use HTML in your web page to control pars of the native app.